 JML Law’s Riverside product liability attorney explains that in any product liability lawsuit, multiple parties may be held liable for the injuries, damages, and losses associated with a product’s malfunction or defect.

 In Ries’s case, the lawsuit was filed against the e-cigarette distributor VapCigs, its wholesaler, Cartons 2 Go, and the Corona store where Ries bought the USD-charged device, Tobacco Expo.

-Ries and her husband were on their way to the airport when the woman decided to plug her electronic cigarette into the car’s charged.
-Unexpectedly, liquid started dripping from the battery before there was a loud bang and e-cigarette battery explosion.
+Ries and her husband were on their way to the airport when the woman decided to plug her electronic cigarette into the car’s charge.
+Unexpectedly, liquid started dripping from the battery before there were a loud bang and e-cigarette battery explosion.

 In the lawsuit, Ries alleged that the above-mentioned liable parties mentioned that the e-cigarette could be charged with a car charger and failed to warn that doing so could be dangerous.
 After Ries’s case went viral, VapCigs began warning users not to charge the e-cigarette battery in the car, according to the lawsuit reviewed by JML Law.

 A product liability attorney here at JML Law explained that battery explosions are caused by the lithium-ion batteries that power many e-cigarettes.
 In Ries’s case, there was a lithium-ion battery, according to the lawsuit.